nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 <!--
 ## Creation of parameters ##
-Once the EMS has got the selected ServiceDefinition, the EMS users will input relevant data for the scenario which will create the initial parameters to be passed to the CDSS.
+Once the EMS has got the selected `ServiceDefinition`, the EMS users will input relevant data for the scenario which will create the initial parameters to be passed to the CDSS.
 The initial parameters will be the requestId and the patient.

 ### Parameters ###